Skip to content

 What a fixed monthly fee should buy you

-• Round-the-clock monitoring and a staffed helpdesk with written response targets
+• Monitoring coverage and a staffed helpdesk with written response targets

 • A predictable per-user or per-device fee instead of surprise repair invoices